 Traditionally, yellows symbolize happiness, joy, positivity, loyalty, and optimism, so it does make the perfect choice for a wedding day.
 However, because it is typically seen as such a bright and bold shade, many couples tend to stray away from using yellow in their color scheme.
 Whether you have dreamed of an entirely yellow wedding theme or are looking for fun and interesting ways to incorporate pops of the hue throughout your big day, Zola has you covered.
 Below we are breaking down some of our favorite yellow color pairings, attire and decor ideas, and the best time of year to use various yellow shades.

-Whether you want a yellow wedding theme or are looking to incorporate its sunny shades as an accent hue, there are plenty of elegant ideas to use in your design.
-After you have selected your color palette and the specific shades you would like to use, consider some of these suggestions to create a beautifully colorful day.
+Whether you want a yellow wedding theme or are looking to incorporate its sunny shades as an accent hue, there are plenty of elegant wedding ideas to use in your design.
+After you have selected your color palette and the specific shades you would like to use, consider some of these yellow-centric wedding ideas to create a beautifully colorful day.

 One of the best advantages of using yellow at your wedding is that a little bit goes a long way.
 Consider a sunflower themed wedding, for example.
 Due to the bold and bright nature of the color, yellow can make a statement without much effort.
 If you plan to use yellow as one of your wedding colors, be sure to carefully select the shade you will utilize and use that as a guide to pick your complementing colors.
 But most importantly, have fun with this vibrant and playful color!